SystemFw/blog/content/staging/paxos-failures.md

 safe to do so.
 The way we reserve a storage server is by preventing further reservations until we're done, i.e. by _locking_ it.

+So in Phase 1 the writer selects a majority of storage servers, and sends `lock(process_id)` to them with its `process_id`.
+When a storage servers receives `lock(process_id)`, it replies with `locked(process_id)` unless its lock status is `locked(another_process_id)`.
+Storage servers persist their lock status to stable storage before replying to any messages.

+If the writer receives `locked` replies from all the storage servers it contacted, it proceeds to Phase 2.
+If not, it sends `unlock(process_id)` to the storage servers it contacted, and retries Phase 1.

+Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers, which persist the value unless there already is one, and then return success.
+The only difference is that the storage servers also reset their lock status after receiving a write. s

+ Sorag
 The algorithm proceeds as follows:

 **Phase 1:**